Nicole Scherzinger Lays On The Beach As She Poses In Sexy Black Swimsuit

 “Gorgeous pics Nicole!
 U and the camera are made for each other,” one more fan gushed.

 Earlier this week, Nicole partied hard in Mykonos.
-According to the Daily Mail, the singer appeared to be a little tipsy as she left a celebrity filled Mykonos hot spot.
+According to the Daily Mail, the singer appeared to be a little tipsy as she left a celebrity-filled Mykonos hot spot.
 She was seen accompanied by two friends, who helped her to walk down the stairs, but clearly was having a good time.

 Seems like Nicole is really living it up on her vacation.